Cyrano De Bergerac

 I really enjoyed how natural and casual the bare stage and simple costumes made the entire play feel.
 A beautiful example of updating an older play to suit modern tastes without compromising the actual story or impact of it.

 Cyrano at the Playhouse is a fantastic production that I can only recommend.
-I was thoroughly moved by the performance and am rating it five out of six rainbow sloths.
+I was thoroughly moved by the performance.